BlaqueDevs/se-assignment-day-4-software-project-management-Amoslove/README.md

-Answere:when a project is delivered on time,the client are always satisfied in otherword it ensure customer's satisfaction. it also increases clients confidence for the team or organization, it maintains budget. the project manager can ensure the deadlines are met by setting good plane by defining the project scope, breaking work down into manageable sprint, make sure to communicate effectively with thhe team. the PM can also adopt agile methodologies ,also make sure the right number of people are available for the project.
+Answere:when a project is delivered on time,the client are always satisfied in otherword it ensure customer's satisfaction. it also increases clients confidence for the team or organization, it maintains budget. the project manager can ensure the deadlines are met  by defining the project scope, breaking work down into manageable sprint, make sure to communicate effectively with thhe team. the PM can also adopt agile methodologies ,also make sure the right number of people are available for the project.